Post-Selection Distributional Model Evaluation: Experiments

 Fig. \ref{fig:cdf_band_zoom} also confirms the comparison between the widths of SS-DME and PS-DME formalized by Lemma \ref{lemma:compare_ps_dme_split}.
 For the given split, the condition (\ref{eq:compare_width_general_vs_split_rho}) is satisfied, and accordingly, the band width achieved by PS-DME is markedly narrower than that of SS-DME.
 As detailed in Sec. \ref{sec:in-sample}, this can be attributed to the fact that PS-DME uses the entire calibration dataset for forming the bands, while SS-DME is forced to use only a subset of the dataset for inference.
 As highlighted in the figure, this improved efficiency allows PS-DME to select a KPI $X^*_k$ in (\ref{eq:best_guaranteed_k}) that is smaller, and thus preferable, than SS-DME.

 We now turn to further analyzing the post-selection guaranteed KPI.
 Fig.~\ref{fig:best_quantile_bounds_two_n} reports the best post-selection guaranteed KPI as a function of the target probability $\gamma$ for SS-DME and for PS-DME.
 N-PS-DME does not guarantee FCR control, and thus is not included in this analysis.
 PS-DME is seen to achieve uniformly lower KPI (quadratic error) across all values of target probability $1-\gamma$.
 Highest benefits are observed in the regimes of low test-time failure rates $\gamma$ and when calibration data are scarce, i.e., for $n = 20$.
 In fact, in a low-sample regime, SS-DME suffers from a severe reduction in effective inference sample size, since only a fraction of the already limited data is available for band construction.
+Empirical FCR results are reported in Appendix~\ref{app:fcr_table}.